Cargando…

 | Evidence base (peer-reviewed) | Strong for orthopedic intra-articular use (BMAC for knee OA — Hernigou, Centeno, Mardones); decades of safety data in hematology. | Strong for hematopoietic allo-HSCT; growing for UC-MSC in autoimmune, anti-inflammatory, and orthopedic indications — many Phase II–III trials underway. |

-All figures reflect typical COFEPRIS-regulated clinic pricing in Cancún, Mexico (2026 USD).
-Exact cell dose, session count, and final cost depend on the protocol designed during your medical evaluation.
+Cost is described qualitatively because Regeneris does not publish fixed prices for regenerative protocols — exact cell dose, session count, and final cost depend on the protocol designed during your medical evaluation and are confirmed in a personalized written quote.
 PRP (platelet-rich plasma) is biologically distinct from MSC therapy and is not included in this comparison.

 Better candidates